To Tell You The Truth: The Ethical Journalism Initiative

 The book provides a detailed background to the origins of the Ethical Journalism Initiative, the precursor to the Ethical Journalism Network, and explores the ethical traditions that underpin the work of journalists and media today.
 It looks at various aspects of ethical responsibility in the context of contemporary journalism.

-Click here to download the full report in English and Arabic
+Click on the links below to download the book in English and Arabic.